 In June 2006, the Supporters’ Trust held an EGM at York’s Barbican Centre attended by some 700 members.
 The members were asked to vote upon a motion to transfer 75% of the club to JM Packaging (a company owned by Jason McGill) in consideration of a) withdrawal of the demand for repayment of the loan and b) additional loans of up to £650,000 over several years.
 Trust members approved the motion by a large majority and the transfer of ownership was subsequently completed in February 2007.

-The Supporter’s Trust continues to be a 25% share holder in York City Football Club Ltd and plays an active role in protecting its future.
+The Supporter’s Trust continued to be a 25% share holder in York City Football Club Ltd.

 2018 Proposal to transfer Trust shares to JM Packaging

 On 22nd March 2018, the Trust held a Special General Meeting (SGM) at Millthorpe School to vote on a proposal to transfer its remaining 25% stake in York City FC to JM Packaging Ltd in return for a single ‘golden share’ that included certain special rights.
 From a membership of 910 eligible to vote at the time, 123 voted for the motion and 262 against, equating to a 68 per cent/32 per cent split.